ruby0x1/hxpromise/README.md

 - `hxpromise_dont_throw_unhandled_rejection`
     - define this to prevent unhandled rejections from calling `throw`

+## Goals

+- es6 spec based
+- light weight
+- no dependency
+- single file / drop in and use elsewhere
+- no hijinx/complexity debt

+## License

+MIT.
+See LICENSE.md

 ## Differences from spec

 - `catch` function is called `error`. catch is a keyword in Haxe.